 Research and Development

-Promoting joint research with international and domestic academia
+Promoting joint research with domestic and international academia

-Sato proactively engages in joint research with companies, universities, and research institutes at home and abroad.
+Sato proactively engages in joint research into drug discovery with companies, universities, and research institutes in Japan and overseas.

 More effective and easier to use; unique formulation development and research of ingredients of crude drugs

-Formulation design of new drugs for improved convenience, and improved safety and effectiveness are major research themes at Sato.
-For example, we have been successful in our unique formulation of orally dissolving tablets that can be taken without water.
-We use these tablets in our self-developed products.
+The formulation design of new pharmaceutical products for improved convenience, safety and effectiveness are major research themes at Sato.
+For example, we succeeded in creating unique formulations, such as orally-disintegrating tablets that can be taken without water, technology we apply to our own products.

 Using genetic and protein analytic technology to provide higher-quality scientific evidence